danleech/danleech.com/projects/yellowstone-packing-list/index.md

 - Cutting board
 - Duct tape

-\* Items marked with an asterisk are to be sourced locally.
+\* Items marked with an asterisk will be sourced locally.

 <style>
     .site-header {